si-meone/DiskSpaceInformer/README.md

 - more work on accuracy of file checking.
 - folders take space as well ?
-- add some threading or callbacks possibly, the user interface hangs on large folders e.g. c:\ on a resonably spec'd XP machine with 32gb of space used took 2 mins (the interface hung till it completed)
+- add some threading or callbacks possibly, the user interface hangs on large folders e.g. c:\ on a resonably spec'd XP machine with 32gb of space used took 1min (the interface hung till it completed)
 - tests
-- cancel folder sizing needs a bit more investigation , notice CPU stays at 100 % if there is a problem e.g. processing /sys on inux
+- cancel folder sizing needs a bit more investigation , notice CPU stays at 100 % if there is a problem e.g. processing /sys on linux
 - look at bringing in nio2 jar in java 7